This post may contain affiliate links. Please read our disclosure policy.

 This is a simple recipe that is mixed together beginning with dry ingredients, then adding wet ingredients.
 But the wet ingredients are prepared a bit differently.
 Let's walk through the recipe:

-Next, we place all the dry ingredients (gluten free flour blend including xanthan gum, baking powder, baking soda, salt, the optional ground cinnamon, and the sugars) in a large mixing bowl, and combine them well.
+Whisk all the dry ingredients (gluten free flour blend including xanthan gum, baking powder, baking soda, salt, cinnamon, if using, and sugars) in a large mixing bowl.

 Composite image of dry ingredients with whisk and mixing spoon in large metal bowl, small bowl of chocolate chips in fingers, green shreds added to dry ingredients, eggs and liquids whole and blended in blender container, and being mixed into dry ingredients